1992–93 Taça de Portugal

-The 1992–93 Taça de Portugal was the 54th edition of the Portuguese football knockout tournament, organized by the Portuguese Football Federation (FPF).
+The 1992–93 Taça de Portugal was the 54th edition of the Taça de Portugal, a Portuguese football knockout tournament organized by the Portuguese Football Federation (FPF).
 The 1992–93 Taça de Portugal began in September 1992.
 The final was played on 10 June 1993 at the Estádio Nacional.

 Boavista were the previous holders, having defeated Porto 2–1 in the previous season's final.
 Benfica defeated cup holders Boavista, 5–2 in the final.
 As a result of Benfica winning the domestic cup competition, the Encarnados faced 1992–93 Primeira Divisão winners Porto in the 1993 Supertaça Cândido de Oliveira.

 Fourth round

 All fourth round cup ties were played on the 29 November.